Senal-Punsara/SafeSerpent/README.md

 ### Prerequisites

 To use SafeSerpent without the setup file, you need to have Python 3 installed on your system.
 You can download it from the [official Python website](https://www.python.org/downloads/).
+Make sure [git](https://git-scm.com/downloads) and [pip](https://pip.pypa.io/en/stable/installation/#installation) are installed in your machine.

 ### Installation